rapid7/insightconnect-plugins/plugins/netskope/help.md

 # Requirements

-* Requires an API Keys for versions v1 and v2, tenant name from the Netskope.
-Note: Both API Keys are required.
+* Requires an API Keys for versions v1 and v2 from the product Netskope.
+Both API Keys are required.

 # Supported Product Versions

-* 2022-04-26
+* 2022-02-11

 # Documentation